NgocHaiNguyen14/Auto_driving_car/Middleware/Camera_3D/README.md

 ## Important notes
 Open SOPAS ET on windows and see 2 different IP addresses: the camera IP and PC network adapter IP.
-Change the ethernet IP to be similar to PC network adapter IP Then run with camera IP.
+Change the ethernet IP to be similar to PC network adapter IP.
+Then run with camera IP.